 Cucumbers: How to Fertilize and Water

-Cucumbers will grow best with adequate nutrition.
-Cucumber plants should be fertilized, preferably with an organic fertilizer, when first transplanted, again about a week after blooming, and then every 3 to 4 weeks afterwards.
-Use a low nitrogen fertilizer in order to avoid leggy, leafy, beautiful, but potentially fruitless vines.
+Cucumbers grow best with adequate nutrition.
+Cucumber plants should be fertilized (preferably with an organic fertilizer) when first transplanted, then about a week after blooming, and then every 3 to 4 weeks afterwards.
+Using a low nitrogen fertilizer will help you avoid growing leggy, leafy, beautiful, but potentially fruitless vines.

 Cucumbers: When to Harvest

+So how do you know when they’re ripe?
 Cucumbers at their peak will more easily separate from the vine when you harvest.
 If you really have to aggressively tug or cut the vine, you may want to wait a day or two.
-Its a good idea to wear gloves when picking cukes, as their skins and stems are covered with prickly spines that can usually be removed easily by simply wiping with a glove or cloth.
+It’s a good idea to wear gloves when picking cukes.
+Their skins and stems are covered with prickly spines that can usually be removed by simply wiping with a glove or cloth.
 Make sure the skins are smooth before serving!

 How to Grow Cucumbers With Companion Plants

 All plants do not grow well together.
-For instance, cucumbers should be planted well away from tomatoes, sage and other aromatic herbs, such as lavender, mint or lemon grass.
+And this is true for cucumbers too.
+Plant them well away from tomatoes, sage and other aromatic herbs, such as lavender, mint or lemon grass.

 On the other hand, vegetables such as radishes, beets and dill are good choices for planting in close proximity to your cucumber plants.
 Not only do they benefit your cucumbers when it comes to utilizing and providing needed nutrients, many of them will also help deter the most common cucumber pests, such as aphids, ccucumber beetles, spider mites and pickle worms.
 Dill, for instance, will attract lacewings, which in turn will decimate an aphid population in short order.
 Lacewings will also eat the eggs of the cucumber beetle.